vkayy/vkinematics/README.md

 ## How does it work?

-This engine uses Verlet integration to accurately model the dynamics of rigid bodies in a closed space, including collisions.
+This engine uses Verlet integration to accurately model the dynamics of particles in a closed space, including collisions.

 In order to handle multithreading, a thread pool is used, parallelising the work of both the broad and narrow phases of collision resolution across worker threads.